MicrosoftDocs/customer-voice/fp-docs/get-started-microsoft-forms-pro.md

 > [!NOTE]
 > - In this preview, Forms Pro is available only in an English-language version.
 Please ensure that your browser language is set to English.
 More languages will be supported in subsequent releases.
-> - If you have existing documents that were created with Microsoft Forms, we recommend that you do not make any updates to them using Forms Pro.
+> - If you have existing surveys that were created with Microsoft Forms, we recommend that you do not make any updates to them using Forms Pro.

 ## Plan to create a survey